A new platform for documentation and tutorials is launching soon.

 - To restore a deleted module, re-add it as a new module.

 - To restore a deleted version, either delete the corresponding tag from your VCS and push a new tag with the same name, or delete the entire module from the registry and re-add it.

 »Sharing Modules Across Organizations

 Terraform Cloud does not typically allow one organization's workspaces to use private modules from a different organization.
 This is because Terraform Cloud gives Terraform temporary credentials to access modules that are only valid for that workspace's organization.
 Although it is possible to mix modules from multiple organizations when you run Terraform on the command line, we strongly recommend against it.

 Instead, you can share modules across organizations by sharing the underlying VCS repository.
 Grant each organization access to the module's repository, and then add the module to each organization's registry.
 When you push tags to publish new module versions, both organizations will update accordingly.

-In Terraform Enterprise version 202012-1 and later, the site admin can configure module sharing to allow organizations to use private modules from other organizations.
+Terraform Enterprise administrators can configure module sharing to allow organizations to use private modules from other organizations.